JanghyukChoi/binance-statistical-arbitrage-bot/README.md

 ## 📜 License

-This project is under MIT License.
 Feel free to fork and modify, but use at your own risk in live markets.